Transparent heart icon with white outline and + sign.

 Cautions

-In some countries this as been restricted to 16+, though I’d say that’s might be more because folks rate anything with bullying (or cigarettes) rather severely, as compared to what they do with sexuality or language.
+In some countries this has been restricted to 16+, though I’d say that might be more because folks rate anything with bullying (or cigarettes) rather severely, as compared to what they do with sexuality or language.

 Conclusion

-Horror, suspense, campy – whatever you want to call it, you haven’t seen a Christian movie like this before.
+Horror, suspense, and more than a little cheese – whatever you want to call it, you haven’t seen a Christian movie like this before.

 To get a good feel for it, check out the trailer below.